danyalwg/RealTime-Drone-Video-Captioning/README.md

 ### Setup on Windows

 1. **Install Python 3:**
    - Download the latest Python 3 installer from [Python Downloads for Windows](https://www.python.org/downloads/windows/).
-   - Run the installer and ensure you select the option to add Python to your PATH.
+   - Run the installer and ensure that Python is added to your system PATH.

-2. **Install Visual C++ Build Tools:**
+2. **Install NVIDIA Drivers and CUDA:**

-   Some packages (e.g., PyQt5) may require additional build tools.
-If prompted, follow the on-screen instructions to install them.
+   - Download and install the latest NVIDIA drivers and the CUDA toolkit from: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)
+   - For PyTorch GPU support, visit [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) and follow the instructions for your configuration.
+   - **Note:** C++ Build Tools are not required for this project.

 3. **Install Python Dependencies:**

    Open Command Prompt and run:

    ```
    pip3 install -r requirements.txt
    ```

 4. **Verify Installation:**

-   To check if all packages are installed correctly, you can run:

    ```
    python3 -c "import cv2, torch, PyQt5, flask, transformers"
    ```